-VariousDeep learning segmentation algorithms were tested to solve different tasks: core box image understanding for core column extraction to ease the core column preparation process and different rock type segmentation-types.
-Also, various manual methods for segmentation were applied for rock typing.
-Still, as it takes a lot of time to tune the algorithm for each case - they are not applicable for fast (within several seconds) analysis.
+Various segmentation algorithms were tested to solve different tasks: core box image understanding to ease the core column preparation process and different rock segmentation types.

-The core box segmentation was very useful in data preparation combination, but as the available images didn'tdid not describe the variation of core boxes sufficiently - it failed on new data.
-A new approach for data augmentation was developed to improve the results -(E. E. Baraboshkin et al., 2022a), which helped to improve the core columns extractions on most new examples sufficiently.
+The core box segmentation was very useful in data preparation combination, but as the available images didn't describe the variation of core boxes sufficiently - it failed on new data.
+A new approach for data augmentation was developed to improve the results - (E. E. Baraboshkin et al., 2022a), which helped to improve the core columns extractions on most new examples sufficiently.

-RockThe algorithms for the rock segmentation task may be usefulhelpful, but due to the hardcomplex data preparation process (described in sections 5.1.1.5.1.1. and 3.2.5.1.1.

-).
-It 3.2.).
-This set of algorithms is not suitable for production purposes in comparisoncompared to classification.
+Rock segmentation task may be useful, but due to the hard data preparation process (described in sections 5.1.1. and 3.2.).
+It is not suitable for production purposes in comparison to classification.